RBVI/ChimeraX/docs/devel/index.rst

 This manual covers the :ref:`core`, the associated tools and libraries, and the internals of application(s) built upon them.
-The actual applications are documented in the the :doc:`User's Manual </users/>`.
+The actual applications are documented in the :doc:`User's Manual </users/>`.

-This code is free for non-commerical use, see the :doc:`license <license>` for details.
+This code is free for non-commercial use, see the :doc:`license <license>` for details.

 The various interfaces are implemented in `Python <http://www.python.org/>`_